Projects in the City of Muncie

 Timeline: In Development

-Estimated Cost: $15.9 million with funding from tax credits awarded by The Indiana Housing and Community Development Authority (IHCDA)
+Estimated Cost: $15.9 million with funding from tax credits awarded by The Indiana Housing and Community Development Authority (IHCDA), City of Muncie, Open Door and the Developer Cours Capital.

 Scope: 38 units, with a mix of apartment-style units designed to accommodate individuals and families in need